microsoft/sqlworkshops/AzureSQLLabs/Lab-DatabaseDiscoveryAndAssessementForMigratingToAzure.md

 <img style="float: left; margin: 0px 15px 15px 0px;" src="https://github.com/microsoft/sqlworkshops/blob/master/graphics/textbubble.png?raw=true"> <h2>Migrating Databases to the Microsoft Azure Platform </h2>

 In this hands-on Lab, you will implement a proof-of-concept (PoC) for migrating an on-premises SQL Server 2008 R2 database into Azure SQL Database Managed Instance (SQL MI) or Azure SQL Database.
-You will perform assessments to reveal any feature parity and compatibility issues between the on-premises SQL Server 2008 R2 database and the managed database offerings in Azure.
+You will start your process by performing assessments to reveal any feature parity and compatibility issues between the on-premises SQL Server 2008 R2 database and the managed database offerings in Azure.

 At the end of of this Lab, you will be better able to implement a cloud migration solution for business-critical applications and databases.